- I have tried everything: pellets, poison grain, gas canisters, sonic emitters, and vibrators. Nothing has worked. What am I doing wrong?

 Where you set traps are different for moles and gophers.
 First, let’s discuss setting traps on moles.

-We recommend watching the GopherGoner DVD.
-An entire chapter is devoted to setting traps on moles.
-Deeper/permanent tunnels, located 12-18 inches under fresh mole mounds will be the most productive locations to set traps since these tunnels may be used several times during the week.
-If no mounds exsist, the next best place to set a trap is in a causeway surface tunnel.
-Look for a surface tunnel (causeway) that follows a generally straight line or that appears to connect two mole mounds or two feeding areas.
-A causeway often will follow fence rows, foundations, landscape timbers, or some other permanent manmade border.
-Moles use these tunnels more often than winding foraging tunnels.
+Deeper/permanent tunnels, are located 12-18 inches under fresh mole mounds and run parallel to the surface.
+These tunnels will be the most productive locations to set traps since these tunnels may be used several times during the week.
+If no mounds exist, the next best place to set a trap is in a causeway surface tunnel.
+Look for a surface tunnels (causeways) that follow a generally straight line or that appears to connect two mole mounds or two feeding areas.
+A causeway often will follow fence rows, foundations, landscape timbers, or some other permanent man made border.
+Moles use these tunnels more consistently than winding foraging tunnels in lawns.
 To check on which surface tunnels moles are using, slightly open the tunnel and mark it with a flag.
-Return the next day, if the tunnel has been repaired or there is fresh activity, set two traps in opposite directions.
+Return the next day, if the tunnel has been repaired or there is fresh activity, set two traps in opposite directions, above ground of course.

 Moles are active both night and daylight hours, so check your traps at least once a day.
 Some mole tunnels are only used on occasion and the mole rarely returns to them.
 If the trap is set and not sprung in 3-4 days, move to a new location.
 If the traps are filled with soil or if the trap is sprung, but the mole is not caught, clean out the tunnels and reset the traps.
 Also, set the trap a little deeper.
 Using several traps in the area will usually increase your chances of trapping a mole in 24 to 48 hours.